nfc-developer/sdm-backend/README.md

 *Note: NTAG — is a trademark of NXP B.V.*

 *Note: This GitHub project is not affiliated with NXP B.V. in any way.
 Product names are mentioned here in order to inform about compatibility.*

+## Contact
+Feel free to reach me at ml@icedev.pl if you have any questions concerning this topic.

+## Complete solution
+If you are looking for a complete solution for tag configuration and management, check out the demo at [kryptonfc.com](https://kryptonfc.com).
+This app allows you to:

+* Personalize blank NFC tags with just an NFC-enabled Android smartphone (no extra hardware required).
+* Manage the list of your tags in a web panel.
+* View the list of interactions with your tags (each scan is recorded in the table).
+* Configure a simple landing page that is displayed to your users after the tag is scanned.
+* Access the details about particular interaction through an API, directly from your website.

 ## How to test?
 ### Manual installation